juliangruber/review/README.md

 Cache rendered snapshots for `expires` seconds in `dir`.

-### review#cookies(cookie)
+### review#cookies([cookie, cookie, ...])

-PhatomJS will use this cookie when requesting all pages.
-A new cookie is added for every function call.
+An array of cookies that PhatomJS will use when requesting all pages.

-The cookie format is:
+The individual cookie format is:

 ```js
 {